What to know when you're ready to purchase a hardwood floor by 1woodfloors.com.

 Here comes the additional fees.
 Installers are there ready to go and notice your subfloor is not ready for install due to unforeseen terms.
 Now you may need you to sign a field order and cut them another check to allow the work to continue, and thats if they can fix it.
 Because if not here goes some more time unplanned.
 Mostly you will pay them and continue on.
 But now the deal you thought you had is a little less a deal than you expected and the project is going to take some more time.

-Thank you for your time and I hope you find this helpful.
+Thank you for your time and we hope you find this helpful.